 - Have an omnichannel approach – Have all of your marketing channels work together towards the same goal.
 Make sure your SEO, content, videos, paid ads, social media, and others, work in harmony to win over new customers across different touchpoints.

 - Personalize your funnel according to behaviour – Track user interactions with your content to serve relevant, targeted marketing messages based on their intent.

 - Invest in re-engaging lost visitors – As customers leave and enter your funnel multiple times, it’s critical to use retargeting and remarketing to recover potential customers and push them down the funnel.

-- Retain customers – It costs much less to hold on to existing customers and upsell them with other related products, then it is to acquire new customers.
+- Retain customers – It costs much less to hold on to existing customers and upsell them with other related products, than it is to acquire new customers.

 Now, let’s dissect the main components, and I’ll show you how to build an optimal sales funnel for your business.